TrellixVulnTeam/swahilipython_SCMU/Doc/library/configparser.rst

 .. exception:: InterpolationError

-   Base class for exceptions raised when problems occur performing string interpolation.
+   Base kundi for exceptions raised when problems occur performing string interpolation.

 .. exception:: InterpolationDepthError

    Exception raised when string interpolation cannot be completed because the number of iterations exceeds :const:`MAX_INTERPOLATION_DEPTH`.
-Subclass of :exc:`InterpolationError`.
+Subkundi of :exc:`InterpolationError`.

 .. exception:: InterpolationMissingOptionError

-   Exception raised when an option referenced from a value does not exist.
+   Exception raised when an option referenced kutoka a value does not exist.
-   Subclass of :exc:`InterpolationError`.
+   Subkundi of :exc:`InterpolationError`.

 .. exception:: InterpolationSyntaxError

    Exception raised when the source text into which substitutions are made does not conform to the required syntax.
-Subclass of :exc:`InterpolationError`.
+Subkundi of :exc:`InterpolationError`.

 .. exception:: MissingSectionHeaderError